telekom/aifoundation-docs/docs/04_Model Serving/Visual RAG API.md

 client.vector_stores.create(
     name="my_vs",
     chunking_strategy={
-        "text_embedding_model": "text-embedding-bge-m3", # any text embedding model of your choice "vision_embedding_model": "tsi-embedding-colqwen2-2b-v1" # any vision embedding model of your choice }
+        "text_embedding_model": "text-embedding-bge-m3", # replace with the embedding models of your choice "vision_embedding_model": "tsi-embedding-colqwen2-2b-v1" # replace with the embedding models of your choice }
 )
 ```